 The winery is located in the municipality Moulis

-(Moulis-en-Médoc) in the same area in the Médoc
+(Moulis-en-Médoc) in the area of the same name in the Médoc

 (Haut-Médoc, Bordeaux).
 In the Bordeaux Classification

-after the old now no longer valid system, it was last classified in 2003 as "Cru Bourgeois Exceptionnel".
-The vineyards were known since the 16th century under the name "Salles de Poujeaux" and in the same ownership as Château Latour
+According to the old system, which is no longer valid, it was last classified as "Cru Bourgeois Exceptionnel" in 2003.
+The vineyards had been known under the name "Salles de Poujeaux" since the 16th century and were in the same ownership as Château Latour

-, Until the beginning of the 19th century, the Gressier family owned the part of this vineyard called "Grand-Poujeaux".
-The extensive property was acquired in 1806 by the merchant André Castaing.
-In 1820 there was an estate division, from which in the episode Château Chasse-Spleen
+, Until the beginning of the 19th century, the Gressier family owned this part of the vineyard called “Grand-Poujeaux”.
+The extensive property was acquired by the dealer André Castaing in 1806.
+In 1820 there was an inheritance division, from which subsequently Château Chasse-Spleen

 .
 Château Gressier Grand-Poujeaux